coinable/coinable-docs/docs/developers/checkouts/webhooks.md

 | `checkout.session.payment_attempt` | There was a **payment attempt** in the Checkout session which doesn't mean that the payment was completed. **No tokens have been transferred to the merchant accounts yet.** Some developers choose to ignore this event, some use it for internal data metrics. |
 | `checkout.session.failed`          | Occurs when there is a mismatch between the checkout amount and transfer amount.
 Contact customer for further investigation.
 Typically happens due to a malicious payment attempt.                                                                               |

-Please go to [Getting started](/developers/checkouts/getting-started) to learn more about possible implementation.

 ## Integration Webhook

 ### Discord

-Currently we support only Discord based webhooks that can be setup in the following form:
+Currently we support only Discord based webhooks, and can be set up follow the below steps:

-1. Create a text channel where you want the Bot to notify when new payment occurres.
+1. Create a text channel where the Bot will direct payment notifications.
-2. Click on the cog next to your channel name (Edit channel)
+2. Click on the cog next to your channel name (Edit Channel).
-3. Click on Webhooks
+3. Go to `Integrations` and click on `Webhooks`.
-4. Create a new webhook, give it a name of your choice and optionally an avatar.
+4. Create a `New Webhook`, give it a name of your choice and optionally an avatar.
-5. Copy Webhook URL
+5. Click `Copy Webhook URL` once details are set.
-6. Pase the Webhook URL into the DISCORD WEBHOOK ENDPOINT field in your Api Access tab on Coinable.
+6. Paste the Webhook URL into the `DISCORD WEBHOOK ENDPOINT` field in your Api Access tab on Coinable dashboard.

-You are all good to go the Bot will now feed any data coming from the Checkouts, where its a Storefront or an API intiated checkout session you will get notified in the following form.
+You are all set to go.
+The Bot will now update the created channel with payments received through all Checkouts completed through Coinable.

 Example